Exploring the Baltimore Oriole Nesting, Feeding Habits (Northern)

 Of the avian type, predators of the Northern Oriole include Screech Owls, Common Grackles, Crows, and Blue jays.
 Others are Red squirrels, Gray Squirrels, and Fox Squirrels.

-Where Did My Orioles Go?
+Where Did My Orioles Go Early Summer?

 Often we're asked "What happened to our Oriole birds"? "they were here every day eating our oranges and grape jelly and now they're gone".

 This means they are hunting insects instead of visiting your feeders.
+They also may have started migrating south

 Don't worry, sometimes the adults will bring their young to the feeders once they've left the nest.
 So be prepared for a return after a 4-week absence.